Enhancing Spin Transfer Torque in Magnetic Tunnel Junction Devices: Exploring the Influence of Capping Layer Materials and Thickness on Device Characteristics

 To extract the intrinsic Gilbert damping parameter using Gilbert's ansatz, it is essential to establish a connection between the exponential decay time $\tau$ and $\alpha_0$.
 Assuming negligible in-plane anisotropy and small tilting angles of the magnetization out of the sample plane ($\theta\approx\frac{\pi}{2}$), the precession frequency can be derived using Kittel's formula $\omega=\gamma\sqrt{\mu_{0}H_{x}\left[\mu_{0}H_{x}+\mu_{0}M_\mathrm{s}-\frac{2K_{z}}{M_\mathrm{s}}\right]}$ where $\omega$ is the angular frequency of the precession, $\gamma=\frac{g\mu_B}{\hbar}$ is the gyromagnetic ratio of MTJ stacks, $\mu_0$ and $\mu_B$ are the vacuum permeability and Bohr magneton respectively, g is the Landé g-factor, and $H_\mathrm{k}=2K_{z}/M_\mathrm{s}$ is the perpendicular anisotropy field \cite{khodadadi2017interlayer, zhang2022significant, wang2018temperature, walowski2008intrinsic}.
 By using the $M_\mathrm{s}$ and $H_\mathrm{k}$ data acquired from the VSM and utilizing a curve-fitting algorithm to match Kittel's formula with the corresponding frequencies derived from the TRMOKE, it is possible to determine the $\gamma$ (reported in Fig. 8(SM) \cite{SM}).
 Subsequently, the intrinsic Gilbert damping constant can be determined using the following equation:

-In the high-field limit, neglecting the anisotropy contribution yields an approximation of $\alpha_{0}=(2\pi f\tau)^{-1}$.
-The intrinsic Gilbert damping of stacks with different capping layers are shown in Fig. \ref{Gilbert}.
+The intrinsic Gilbert damping of stacks with different capping layers are shown in Fig. \ref{f_alpha}.
 This observation clearly illustrates the convergence of effective and intrinsic damping at high magnetic fields.
 Additionally, this observation confirms that B-MTJs exhibit lower intrinsic damping than A-MTJs, which correlates with the lower critical current density of B-MTJs.
-Consistent with the TMR ratio measurements, the A-MTJ stacks exhibit lower sensitivity to changes in capping layer thickness compared to the B-MTJ stacks, with negligible alteration in damping observed across varying thicknesses.
+In accordance with TMR ratio measurements, our findings indicate that the damping of A-MTJ stacks displays negligible sensitivity to variations in capping layer thickness.
+Conversely, we observed a slight reduction in damping for B-MTJs as the capping layer thickness increased.
+This could be attributed to factors that contribute to the reduction in their TMR ratio, such as the potential impact of Ta on the crystallization of the free layer and its function as a Boron sink.